jacoblapworth/akahu-sdk-swift/src/react/barchart.md

 	render() {
 		return (
 			<XUIBarChart
-				id="maxYValue"
+				chartId="maxYValue"
-				title="Maximum Y-Axis Value"
+				chartTitle="Maximum Y-Axis Value"
-				description="Sets a maximum threshold that can be exceeded if a stack requires it" isStacked
+				chartDescription="Sets a maximum threshold that can be exceeded if a stack requires it" isStacked
-				bars={data}
+				barsData={data}
 				maxYValue={20}
 			/>
 		);